aaromalonline/aaromalanil_horizon_s2/ROS2-ProximityAlertSm/README.md

 # ROS2 : Proximity Alert System (Stimulation)

-A virtual security system using ROS 2 that simulates motion detection using simple publisher & subscriber nodes.
-A sensor node publishes distance values, and an alert node checks if the distance is below a threshold.
-If an object is too close, it triggers an alarm (printed warning + optional sound).
+A virtual security system using ROS 2 that simulates motion detection & analysis using simple publisher & subscribtion nodes.
+The sensor node publishes distance values from the sensor (here generated random) to a topic /proximity where the alert node subscribes to.
+The alert node could analayse & check whether the distances received pass a specific threshold thus alerting based on that.
+The project can be scaled to receive real data from a ultrasonic sensor on microcontroller board and communicate with nodes of ROS2 using microros system.

-Use Case: This can simulate real-world security systems where a motion sensor detects intruders and triggers an alarm or car reverse parking assist s/m or can be utilised to monitor & analyse the position of a object with respect to other.
-This can be implimented using arduino and microros s/m where arduino itself acts as sensor node and publishes the distances from a ultrasonic sensor (proximity) to a topic where the alert subscribes to anlyse and trigger the alarm by serial or wireless communication btw the arduino & computer.
-ROS implimentation is more effective and scalable compared to plane code implimentation.
+## Features

+- Sensor node read/randomly generate distance data & publish it into proximity topic
+- Alert node receive distances from its subscribed topic proximity
+- Log out warning mesaages on terminal and csv file based on obstacle distances in realtime
+- Analyse and plot the relatime distances vs time of the obstacle

 ## Directory Structure